Tip: Upload Your Agenda documents to the /documents/agenda/ directory and it will show up here automatically.

 Tip: This section automatically generated from site Configuration file.

-TC 9.9 is concerned with all aspects of mission critical facilities, technology spaces, and electronic equipment/systems.
+TC 9.9 is concerned with all aspects of mission critical facilities, data centers, technology spaces, and electronic equipment/systems.

 Tip: You can put any type of content in the following section.